Capstone-Projects-2023-Fall/project-garden-sensor-array/documentation/docs/system-architecture/sequence_diagrams.md

 ```

 Not only does the Garden Sensor Array allow for users to get real-time information about thier plant, but it also allows for users to check previously recorded data as well.
 This becomes useful in events where the user wants to find trends or patterns in their plant's history, epspecially if the plant in question is growing much slower than expected.
 The User can go to the GSA website and login.
 Once the credentials that were entered in by the user are verifed with the database, the user will be succesfully logged in.
 Now, they can select the "My Plants Tab" located at the top of the page.
-At this point the user will be presented with all the plants(sensor units) they have monitered and can pick the one they specifically want to know more about.
+At this point the user will be presented with all the plants(sensor units) they have monitored and can pick the one they specifically want to know more about.
 When the specifc plant is chosen, the user will be redirected to that specific plant's page.
 Here, the user will have the option to view all the plant's recorded data by clicking "Show History".
 This button requests all the appropriate data from the database; and once returned, the page will be able to show the full recorded history of the plant.
 The user will be able to check for any trends to solve the growth problem.